isomerpages/mse-zerowaste/_users/01-individual.md

 #### Need more ideas?
 Join a zero waste community!
-There are several zero waste communities online such as the [Journey to Zero Waste Singapore](https://www.facebook.com/groups/ZeroWasteJourneySg/){:target="_blank"} and [Green Drinks Singapore](https://www.facebook.com/groups/greendrinkssingapore/){:target="_blank"}.
-Get inspiration, communicate with other zero waste-ers in the process when you have questions or concerns, be supported by other people – not intimidated.
+There are several zero waste communities such as the [Journey to Zero Waste Singapore](https://www.facebook.com/groups/ZeroWasteJourneySg/){:target="_blank"} and [Green Drinks Singapore](https://www.facebook.com/groups/greendrinkssingapore/){:target="_blank"}.
+Get inspiration from fellow zero waste-ers, ask questions or share your concerns!

 #### Volunteer
 Want to take your zero waste passion one step further?
 Consider volunteering with [NEA](https://www.cgs.sg/volunteer){:target="_blank"} or the [environmental / green groups in Singapore](/green-groups-in-singapore/)!